packleader206/burger/README.md

 Once you have MySQL installed, you will need to create the burgers_db database with the SQL code found here in the <a href="https://github.com/packleader206/burger/blob/master/burger.sql">burger.sql</a> file.
 Run this code inside your MySQL client to create the database.
 If you do not already have a mySQL client, you can <a href="https://dev.mysql.com/downloads/workbench/">download MySQL Workench here</a>.

-<strong>Once you have the Bamazon database set up, run the following commands at your command prompt:</strong>
+<strong>Once you have the burgers_db database set up, run the following commands at your command prompt:</strong>

            1. git clone https://github.com/packleader206/burger.git ENTER